 PMI’s stated goal is to recognize individuals who perform business analysis work on projects.
 The exam questions assume a business analyst is a team member separate from the project manager.
 By tying the exam so tightly to the PMP, PMI has, intentionally or not, created a certification that will primarily be earned by existing certificate holders.

 People who sat for the pilot exam were asked to provide feedback, so I expect the exam will be different when it is released in October.
 Like all certification programs, it will evolve as more people are involved and provide feedback.

 Read my post PMI and Business Analysis Certification: A Good Fit?

-“PMBOK,” “PMI-PBA,” and “PMP” are marks of the Project Management Institute, Inc.
+“PMBOK,” “PMI-PBA,” and “PMP” are registered trademarks of the Project Management Institute, Inc.

 - PM and BA??? - January 20, 2020

 - White Paper on PMI-PBA® Certification Now Available - September 30, 2019

 - Changes to the PMI Professional in Business Analysis (PMI-PBA)® Exam - May 14, 2018